Shaving soap: Use

 A hard shaving soap is used with a shaving brush to create lather for shaving.
 For soap in the form of a puck or bar, the brush is first soaked in water and then swirled vigorously over the surface of the soap, causing moist soap to coat the brush's bristles.
 The brush is then transferred either to a separate bowl or to the shaver's face to be lathered.

 Shaving sticks are typically used by rubbing the exposed end of the stick across the shaver's face, coating the face with soap.
 The soap is then lathered with a moistened brush.
 Owing to their compact form and ease of use, shaving sticks are popular for use while traveling.

 Ingredients

 Shaving soap is produced like a traditional soap with an ingredient selection oriented to producing a stable, slick lather.
 Its manufacture often differs slightly from normal bath soap in that both potassium hydroxide and sodium hydroxide may be used as saponification agents.
-Sodium hydroxide creates a harder soap such as is used in pucks, where potassium hydroxide facilitates creation of a softer soap which loads on the brush more easily.
+Sodium hydroxide creates a harder soap, such as is used in pucks, whereas potassium hydroxide facilitates creation of a softer soap, which loads on the brush more easily.
 Historically, tallow has been a popular ingredient in shaving soaps and is still in use in some traditional products.
 Palm oil is frequently used as a substitute for tallow where animal fats are not desired.
 Other oils such as coconut oil are commonly used.
-Component fatty acids such as stearic acid are also used in shaving soaps for the properties which they contribute; stearic acid contributes to a more stable dense lather.
+Component fatty acids, such as stearic acid, are also used in shaving soaps for the properties which they contribute; stearic acid contributes to a more stable, dense lather.